 The research letter authors based their analysis on the responses given by 12th graders in each of the surveys conducted from 2015 to 2018.

 Out of 9097 total respondents, 2989 (32.9 percent) indicated using cannabis in some form within the past twelve months.
 Of these, 2412 gave complete data on the mode of use and relevant covariates.
 Frequency of cannabis use within the past 30-days was dichotomized to regular/daily cannabis use (at least 20 occasions) or less.

 Among past-year cannabis users, self-reported incidences of smoking cannabis decreased between 2015 and 2018, while reports of vaping and ingesting cannabis edibles rose.

-Most noncombustible cannabis users also reported smoking cannabis; just twelve percent of capers and eight percent of edible cannabis users said they hadn’t smoked cannabis in the past year.
+Most noncombustible cannabis users also reported smoking cannabis; just twelve percent of vapers and eight percent of edible cannabis users said they hadn’t smoked cannabis in the past year.
 Daily cannabis use was also more commonly reported by noncombustible cannabis users than smokers, and more than a quarter of students who reported using a vape product or edible in the past year said they had used cannabis daily within the last 30 days.

 The odds of cannabis use

 Using multivariate logistic regression analyses, the researchers also looked for any differences seen in consumption reports between different sociodemographic characteristics.